hbk91/2021StudyNotes/Series63_Prep.md

 #### **Price Manipulation:**

-- **Painting the Tape/Ramping:** Deceptive activity/rumors to drive-up a stock
+- **Painting the Tape/Ramping:** Deceptive activity/rumors to drive-u0p a stock
 - **Marking the Close**
 - **Short Squeeze**